Skip to content

 Buy second hand

-The Reuse Network is another place you can find high-quality, affordable household items including furniture, electrical appliances, IT equipment and more.
+The Reuse Network is another place you can find high quality, affordable household items including furniture, electrical appliances, IT equipment, and more.

 Shop around

 If you buy furniture new, remember to shop around for the best deals and keep your eyes out for sales.
-If you’re shopping online, compare prices between websites, and if shopping online, consider using a cashback website.

 I don't think I would have been able to do this on my own, but Clarion were there to help me.